 Compared with other injury-related legal claims, a medical malpractice lawsuit is usually a fairly complex undertaking.
 That's true in every state, Indiana being no exception.
 Legal issues and medical evidence can get pretty complicated in these cases, and the plaintiff (the injured patient, or his or her legal representative) needs to understand the special procedural rules and compensation limits that come into play.
 In this article, we'll look at some key Indiana medical malpractice laws.

-If the patient ends up filing a medical malpractice lawsuit, the panel's report is admissible in court, but it won't be considered conclusive when it comes to the health care provider's liability or the nature and extent of the patient's injuries.
+If you decide to go ahead with your court case after the review process is done, you must file a lawsuit within 90 days after receiving the panel's opinion.
+The panel's opinion may be admitted as evidence at the trial, but it won't be considered conclusive when it comes to the health care provider's liability or the nature and extent of your injuries.

-Indiana has a specific statute of limitations for medical malpractice lawsuits, and it can be found at Indiana Code section 34-18-7-1, which gives a potential medical malpractice plaintiff two years to get their medical malpractice lawsuit started.
+Indiana has a specific statute of limitations for medical malpractice lawsuits.
+Indiana Code section 34-18-7-1 says that you must file a medical malpractice claim within two years after the alleged medical error happened.

-Finally, patients who were under six years of age at the time that the alleged medical malpractice occurred have until their eighth birthday to file a lawsuit.
+Patients who were younger than six years of age at the time of the alleged medical malpractice have until their eighth birthday to file a lawsuit.
 This is true even for newborns who were harmed by birth-related medical malpractice.

-Like a lot of states, Indiana has a law on the books that limits or "caps" the amount of money that a plaintiff can receive even after a successful medical malpractice lawsuit against a negligent health care provider.
+Like a lot of states, Indiana has a law that limits or "caps" the amount of money that a plaintiff can receive even after a successful medical malpractice lawsuit against a negligent health care provider.

-Indiana is also fairly unique among states in that its "damage cap" applies to the total amount of compensation that an injured patient can recover -- not just to certain categories of damages (many states limit only the recovery of non-economic damages, which includes compensation for things like "pain and suffering" in a medical malpractice case).
+But unlike most other states with these laws, Indiana's "damage cap" applies to the total amount of compensation that an injured patient can recover—not just to certain categories like noneconomic damages (which include compensation for things like "pain and suffering").